 Moreover, when reading online we lack physical contact with the reading material; we’re also exposed to a constant change of context and layout and design, leading to additional cognitive work:

 The font, color, and size of text can all act in tandem to make our reading experience easier or more difficult.
 And while these variables surely exist on paper just as they do on-screen, the range of formats and layouts online is far greater than it is in print.
 Online, you can find yourself transitioning to entirely new layouts from moment to moment, and, each time you do so, your eyes and your reading approach need to adjust.
 Each adjustment, in turn, takes mental and physical energy.

 It’s not only reading that gets better with paper: researchers recently reported that taking notes by hands helps long term comprehension and keeps you focused.

-Moving forward, though, we shouldn’t be forced to discard either paper or digital: taking the best of the two and create a tangible digital-enhanced experience should be our goal.
+Moving forward, though, we shouldn’t be forced to discard either paper or digital: taking the best of the two to create a tangible digital-enhanced experience should be our goal.